wso2/docs-choreo-dev/en/docs/develop-components/manage-the-micro-integrator-runtime-version-in-your-integration-project.md

 ### Configure a Micro Integrator runtime environment in Integration Studio

-If you are using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/), follow these steps to set up a remote server instance and configure a Micro Integrator runtime environment to execute your integration project:
+If you are using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/), follow these steps to set up a remote server instance with a Micro Integrator runtime environment to execute your integration project:

 !!! info "Note"
     If you have not downloaded and installed WSO2 Integration Studio, you can follow the [installation instructions](installing-WSO2-Integration-Studio/) in the WSO2 Integration Studio documentation.